deccico/adrian2045.com/content/post/django-nginx-green-unicorn-in-an-ubuntu-11-10-ec2-instance.md

 # To sum up

 The purpose of this post is to provide a path to make the installation and configuration of this stack easier.
-While some things could be changed or improved the focus was to stress how easily we can configure everything from scratch rather than exploring or discussing different options.
+While some things could be changed or improved the focus was to highlight how easily we can configure everything from scratch rather than exploring or discussing different options.

-The code and configuration files of this post can be found here: https://bitbucket.org/deccico/django_gunicorn Have fun!

 # References